Samarth-Prajapati/Bank_Management_System/README.md

 Banking System
 Overview
 This is a C++ console-based banking system application that interacts with a MySQL database to manage bank accounts and transactions.
-It provides functionalities for account creation, user and admin login, deposits, withdrawals, transfers, balance inquiries, transaction history, and account management.
+The system supports user and admin functionalities, including account creation, deposits, withdrawals, transfers, and transaction history tracking.
+It includes input validation to ensure data integrity and secure password handling.
 Features

-User Features:
+User Features

-Create a new account with validated inputs (name, email, contact, address, password, initial balance).
+Create Account: Register a new account with validated details (name, email, contact, address, password, and initial balance).
-Login using account number/email and password.
+Login: Authenticate using account number/email and password.
-Deposit and withdraw money (with minimum balance requirement of Rs.
-500).
-Transfer funds to other accounts.
+Deposit: Add funds to the account (password required).
+Withdraw: Remove funds if sufficient balance exists (minimum Rs.500 required).
-View account details and transaction history.
+Balance Enquiry: View current account balance.
-Close account (requires zero balance).

-Admin Features:

-Login with admin credentials (username: admin, password: admin).
+Transfer: Transfer funds to another account (password and recipient account number required).
-View all accounts.
+Transaction History: View all transactions for the account.
+Close Account: Deactivate the account after withdrawing all funds.

+Admin Features

+Show All Accounts: Display details of all accounts in the system.
-Search accounts by account number or name.
+Search Account: Search accounts by account number or name.
-View all transactions.
+Transaction History: View all transactions across the system.

 Prerequisites

-Compiler: GCC (MinGW for Windows)
-Database: MySQL Server 8.0
+C++ Compiler: Microsoft Visual Studio 2019 or later (Community Edition is free).
+MySQL Server: MySQL 5.7 or later (via MySQL Installer for Windows).
-Libraries: MySQL C API (libmysql)
+MySQL C Connector: MySQL Connector/C++ for database connectivity.
-Operating System: Windows (based on provided configuration)
+Operating System: Windows 10 or later.

 Setup Instructions
-1. Install Dependencies

-MySQL Server:
+Install MySQL Server:

-Download and install MySQL Server 8.0 from MySQL Official Website.
+Download and install MySQL Installer from MySQL's official website.
+Choose "MySQL Server" and "MySQL Connector/C++" during installation.
+Set up a root password during the configuration process (e.g., Apple@2310).
-Ensure MySQL Server is running and accessible.
+Ensure the MySQL service is running: Open Services (Win+R, type services.msc), find "MySQL", and start it if necessary.

-MinGW:
-Install MinGW from MinGW Official Website or use a package manager.
-Ensure g++ is available in your PATH.

-MySQL C API:
+Install MySQL C Connector:
-Ensure MySQL Server installation includes the C API libraries (typically located at C:/Program Files/MySQL/MySQL Server 8.0/lib).
-Include path: C:/Program Files/MySQL/MySQL Server 8.0/include.

-2. Database Setup

-Create the database and tables by executing the SQL script provided in queries.sql:mysql -u root -p < queries.sql
+If not installed via MySQL Installer, download the MySQL Connector/C++ from MySQL's website.
+Install it to a known location (e.g., C:\Program Files\MySQL\Connector C++ 8.0).
+Note the include and library paths for compilation (e.g., C:\Program Files\MySQL\Connector C++ 8.0\include and lib).

+Set Up the Database:

+Open MySQL Workbench or Command Line Client from the MySQL Installer.
+Log in using root and your password: mysql -u root -p.
+Run the SQL script (queries.sql) to create the database and tables:source C:\path\to\queries.sql;

+Replace C:\path\to\queries.sql with the actual file path (use backslashes for Windows).
+Verify that the BANKING_SYSTEM database is created with ACCOUNTS and TRANSACTIONS tables.

+Compile the Code:

+Install Visual Studio with the "Desktop development with C++" workload.
+Open Visual Studio and create a new "Empty Project" under C++.
+Add the project files: main.cpp, account.cpp, query.cpp, validation.cpp, account.h, validation.h, query.h.
+Configure the project properties:
+Include Directories: Add the MySQL Connector include path (e.g., C:\Program Files\MySQL\Connector C++ 8.0\include).
+Library Directories: Add the MySQL Connector library path (e.g., C:\Program Files\MySQL\Connector C++ 8.0\lib64\vs14).
+Additional Dependencies: Add mysqlcppconn.lib under Linker > Input.

+Build the solution (F7) to generate the executable (e.g., banking_system.exe).

+Configure MySQL Credentials:

-Update the MySQL connection details in main.cpp if necessary:mysql_real_connect(conn, "localhost", "root", "Apple@2310", "BANKING_SYSTEM", 3306, NULL, 0)
+Update the MySQL connection details in main.cpp:mysql_real_connect(conn, "localhost", "root", "Apple@2310", "BANKING_SYSTEM", 3306, NULL, 0)

-Replace "root" with your MySQL username.
-Replace "Apple@2310" with your MySQL password.
+Replace "root" and "Apple@2310" with your MySQL username and password set during MySQL installation.
-Ensure "BANKING_SYSTEM" matches the database name.

-3. Project Structure

-main.cpp: Entry point with the main menu and logic for user/admin interactions. account.h / account.cpp: Handles account-related operations (create, login, deposit, etc.). validation.h / validation.cpp: Input validation using regex for name, email, contact, etc. query.h / query.cpp: Utility for executing MySQL queries. queries.sql: SQL script to set up the database and tables. c_cpp_properties.json: VS Code configuration for IntelliSense. tasks.json: VS Code task for building the project.

-4. Build the Project

-Using VS Code:
-Open the project folder in VS Code.
-Ensure tasks.json is configured as provided.
-Run the build-mysql task (Ctrl+Shift+B or Terminal > Run Build Task).

-Using Command Line:g++ -std=c++14 -I "C:/Program Files/MySQL/MySQL Server 8.0/include" main.cpp query.cpp validation.cpp account.cpp -L "C:/Program Files/MySQL/MySQL Server 8.0/lib" -lmysql -o main.exe

-5. Run the Application

-Execute the compiled binary:./main.exe

 Usage

-Main Menu:

-Create Account: Enter validated details to create a new account.
+Run the Program:

+Run the compiled executable: Double-click banking_system.exe in the project’s Debug or Release folder, or run it from Visual Studio (F5).
+The console will display a menu with options for creating an account, admin login, user login, or exiting.

+Admin Login:

-Admin Login: Use admin/admin to access admin features.
+Use username: admin and password: admin to access admin features.
-User Login: Enter account number/email and password.
-Exit: Close the application.

-Admin Menu:

-View all accounts, search accounts, or view transaction history.
+Options include viewing all accounts, searching accounts, or viewing transaction history.

-User Menu:
+User Operations:

+Create an account by entering validated details (full name, email, contact, address, password, and initial balance ≥ Rs.500).
+Log in using account number or email and password.
-Perform account operations like deposit, withdraw, transfer, or close account.
+Perform operations like deposit, withdrawal, transfer, or view transaction history.

-Validation Rules

-Full Name: Must start with a capital letter, followed by lowercase letters, and include at least one space (e.g., "John Doe").
-Email: Standard email format (e.g., "user@example.com").
-Contact: 10-digit number starting with 6-9 (e.g., "9876543210").
-Address: Alphanumeric with spaces, commas, and specific symbols.
-Password: At least 6 characters, including uppercase, lowercase, digit, and special character.
-Balance: Minimum Rs.
-500 for new accounts and after withdrawals.
+File Structure

+account.h / account.cpp: Defines the Account class with methods for account management and transactions. validation.h / validation.cpp: Implements input validation for name, email, contact, address, password, and balance. query.h / query.cpp: Handles MySQL query execution. main.cpp: Main program loop with user and admin menus. queries.sql: SQL script to set up the database and tables.

+Database Schema

+ACCOUNTS Table:
+ACCOUNT_NUMBER: Auto-incremented primary key (starts at 8985420000).
+NAME, EMAIL, ADDRESS, PASSWORD, CONTACT, BALANCE, STATUS.

+TRANSACTIONS Table:
+TRANSACTION_ID: Auto-incremented primary key.
+FROM_ACCOUNT, TO_ACCOUNT, TYPE (DEPOSIT, WITHDRAWAL, TRANSFER), AMOUNT, TIMESTAMP, UPDATED_BALANCE, DESCRIPTION.

 Notes

-The application uses a simple admin login (admin/admin).
-Consider securing this in a production environment.
-Ensure MySQL server is running before executing the application.
-Account numbers start from 8985420000 as per the SQL configuration.
-Transactions are logged in the TRANSACTIONS table with details like type, amount, and timestamp.

-Troubleshooting

-MySQL Connection Error:
-Verify MySQL server is running and credentials are correct.
-Check the include and library paths in the build command.

-Validation Errors:
-Ensure inputs match the regex patterns defined in validation.cpp.

-Build Errors:
+Security: Passwords are stored in plain text for simplicity.
+In a production environment, use hashing (e.g., bcrypt).
+Validation: The system enforces strict input validation (e.g., email format, minimum balance of Rs.500).
-Confirm MinGW and MySQL libraries are correctly installed and paths are set.
+Error Handling: MySQL errors are logged to cerr, and user-friendly messages are displayed.
+Admin Access: Hardcoded admin credentials (admin/admin) should be replaced with a secure authentication mechanism in production.

+Limitations

+No support for concurrent users (single-threaded console application).
+Plain text password storage is insecure.
+Limited error recovery for database connection failures.

+Future Improvements

+Implement password hashing for secure storage.
+Add session management for concurrent users.
+Introduce a graphical user interface (GUI).
+Enhance admin features (e.g., account deletion, user role management).

 License
-This project is for educational purposes and does not include a specific license.
+This project is for educational purposes and is not licensed for commercial use.